GMR Vasavi Diesel Power Plant: The plant

 The plant was built on a 29-acre land and had four units of 49 MW each.

 Conservation

 To prevent harmful pollutants from escaping into the atmosphere, the plant incorporated reverse osmosis for the final stage of purification.
-It also had a water conservation plant that processes about 5 percent of Chennai's sewage to produce water that was required to operate the plant, which was said to be the first of its kind in the country.
-The plant treated 7,200 cubic metres of raw sewage per day from Chennai MetroWater Supply and Sewage Board to produce 5,400 cubic metres of clean water for its own use.
+It also had a water conservation plant that processed about 5 percent of Chennai's sewage to produce water required to operate the plant, which was said to be the first of its kind in the country.
+The plant treated 7,200 cubic meters of raw sewage per day from the Chennai MetroWater Supply and Sewage Board, producing 5,400 cubic meters of clean water for its own use.